Mechanical clock movement beat-setting

 Every mechanical pendulum unit needs it

 Every mechanical clock that has a pendulum needs to be in beat to function.
 Part of owning a clock is to know how to do mechanical clock movement beat-setting.
-If you do not know how to do this, then whenever you move the clock from here to there it will stop after 5-10 minutes.
-So learning one simple solution will keep your clock running for years.
+If this is not known how to do this, then whenever moving the clock from here to there it will stop after 5-10 minutes.
+So learning one simple solution will keep the clock running for years.

 Putting a post WW2 German clock in beat